-With both offering coverage in high definition, as well as giving you the option to catch the action live or on-demand, deciding between the two will depend on what you (or who you’re sharing the subscription with) are looking to get out of it.
+With both offering coverage in high definition, as well as giving you the option to catch the action on-demand, deciding between the two will depend on what you (or who you’re sharing the subscription with) are looking to get out of it.
 If you’re focused on just sports, or you’re looking to stick to a budget, Kayo may be more up your alley, but if you’re looking to watch movies in the off season, subscribing to Foxtel gives you the option to catch a latest release when the full-time whistle blows.

 How much data does Kayo use?